Excellent

 • Very long and or matted coats - start with low number of blades and finish with high blade numbers.

-Those fortunate enough to have one of the very beautiful double coated breeds such as the Bernese mountain dog, Newfoundland, husky, Leonberger, chow chow and Japanese akita will appreciate that their luxurious coat which is a joy to behold for most of the year will require a period of intense grooming when the times comes for them to “blow” their coat.
+Those fortunate enough to have one of the very beautiful double coated breeds such as the Bernese mountain dog, Newfoundland, husky, Leonberger, chow chow and Japanese akita will appreciate that their luxurious coat which is a joy to behold for most of the year will require a period of intense grooming when the times comes for them to “blow” their coat, an intense time of heavy shedding in Spring in Autumn to adapt to changing temperatures. the hair comes out in clumps of tufts.

-• Choose a brush or rake suitable to the size of the dog.
+• Choose a brush or rake suitable to the size of the dog and their coat texture.

 • Start at the shoulders and work down the length of the body, always brushing in the direction of the hair growth.